 Can I get a driver’s license if I am granted deferred action?

-Unless you live in Arizona or Nebraska, a grant of DACA relief allows you to get a driver’s license.
+A grant of DACA relief allows you to get a driver’s license.
 In California, the grant of DACA relief qualifies as proof of lawful presence required to obtain a driver’s license.
 You will also need to have a social security card, which you can obtain after being granted deferred action, and proof of your birth and identity (such as through your birth certificate).

 Can I leave the U.S. if I am granted DACA relief?

 You may leave the U.S. only if you apply for and receive permission (called “advanced parole”) after being granted deferred action and before traveling.
 The application fee is $360.
 Generally, advanced parole is granted only for humanitarian, educational, or employment reasons.
 If you leave the country without receiving advanced parole, you will not be permitted back into the U.S. Additionally, receiving advanced parole does not necessarily guarantee that you will be able to re-enter the U.S. Check with an attorney before leaving the U.S.

 How long do DACA benefits last?
 Are extensions or renewals available?